szeweq/Flux/latest.md

-# Flux (Version 4.7.2)
+# Flux (Version 4.7.3)

-Moved methods to Flux Library.
-Now it requires version 3.0.1.
+Added metal blocks to beacon support tags (compatible with MC 1.16).

+Added metal ingots to beacon payment tags (compatible with MC 1.16).

+Flux Chip is now tagged as a "circuit".
+It can be used in crafting recipes that use circuits.